 Note: This information is NOT professional legal advice because I am not an attorney or an agent.
 So, if you’re unsure about the way this relates to your specific cookbook contract situation then I highly advise you to seek professional legal advice.
 This is not legal advice.
 Use it for information, but seek an attorney if you need one.

 Think of negotiating your cookbook contract like negotiating the purchase of a home.
 Sometimes you use a real-estate agent and sometimes the house is For Sale By Owner.
 In either case, each party is expected to negotiate.
-In book deals, not every author has the same contract outcome and in home buying the same is true, but in all cases it’s all about negotiation and a back-and-forth discussion.
-In the end what you hope for is a deal where each party feels good about the outcome of the contract so that the project can move forward in a positive fashion.
+In book deals, not every author has the same contract outcome and in home buying the same is true.
+But, in all cases it’s all about negotiation and a back-and-forth discussion.
+In the end what you hope for is a deal where each party feels good about the outcome of the contract.
+Then the project can move forward in a positive fashion.

-To me the hardest part of negotiating my own contract was wearing the hat of negotiator while maintaining a professional relationship with my (hopefully) soon-to-be-editor.
+For me the hardest part of negotiating my own contract was wearing the hat of negotiator while maintaining a professional relationship with my (hopefully) soon-to-be-editor.
 But, I also looked at it this way: if my publisher accepts unsolicited and un-agented proposals, and since they had contacted me to write a specific book for them, then they more than likely expected that I would negotiate my own contract.
-In these situations the publisher has probably walked the fine line between being a hard-nosed and unbending publishing partner and a publishing partner who negotiates the terms of the contract with the author.
+In these situations the publisher has probably walked the fine line between being a hard-nosed and unbending-publishing-partner and a publishing partner who negotiates the terms of the contract with the author.

 3. Ask for everything in writing.
 Whenever I make a cookbook contract counter-offer I put everything in writing.
 If the contract is available in an electronic format I open the document in Word and ask questions or make counter-offers using tracked changes.
 This works for me so that when it comes time to discuss the counteroffer I have a documented version of the terms I want and so does the publisher.
 Our conversation starts there.